Frequently Asked Questions

 Do I have to be a Christian to see you?

-No, I work with clients of all faiths and religious backgrounds.
-You do not have to be a Christian for me to be able to help you.
+No, we work with clients of all faiths and religious backgrounds.
+You do not have to be a Christian for us to be able to help you.

 What is the difference between a “Licensed Professional Clinical Counselor”, a “Licensed Marriage and Family Therapist”, and a “Licensed Clinical Social Worker”?

 The short answer is “nothing”.
 We are all overseen by the Board of Behavioral Sciences (BBS) and are able to work with the same clients.
-The main, relevant difference is that LPCCs need special approval from the BBS to work with couples and families, which I have.
+The main, relevant difference is that LPCCs need special approval from the BBS to work with couples and families, which Katie Sanford, LPCC has.

 Do you take insurance?

-Unfortunately, I do not take insurance at this time.
+Unfortunately, we do not take insurance at this time.
 If you have PPO insurance, you can call your insurance company to determine if they will reimburse all or part of the cost of therapy.
-If they do, I am more than happy to provide you with the paperwork needed (usually called a "superbill") for you to submit to your insurance company for reimbursement.
+If they do, we are more than happy to provide you with the paperwork needed (usually called a "superbill") for you to submit to your insurance company for reimbursement.

 How do I make an appointment?